-Topic Principles Overall liquidity Ensure a holistic view of liquidity Early warning indicators, actual liquidity positions and liquidity reserves shall to be closely monitored in order to identify potential liquidity shortfalls at an early stage.
-Short-term liquidity Monitor liquidity closely Short-term liquidity shall be planned carefully and due consideration shall be given to intraday liquidity risk and short-term liquidity flow mismatches.
-Liquidity coverage ratio ("LCR") targets defined by Asset & Liability Committee shall be met at all times.
+Topic Principles Overall liquidity Ensure a holistic view of liquidity Early warning indicators, actual liquidity positions and liquidity reserves shad to be closely monitored in order to identify potential liquidity shortfalls at an Early warning indicators, actual liquidity positions and liquidity reserves sha to be closely monitored in order to identify potential liquidity shortfalls at an 1 early stage.
+Short-term liquidity Monitor liquidity closely Short-term liquidity shall be planned carefully and due consideration shall be given to intraday liquidity risk and short-term liquidity flow mismatches. • Liquidity coverage ratio ("LCR") targets defined by Asset & Liability Committee shall be met at all times.
 Regulatory LCR requirement shall be met at all times.
-Repo-eligible Facilitate immediate take up of liquidity securities A minimum stock of repo-eligible securities is to be defined and held in order to quickly take up liquidity at low cost, when needed.
+Repo-eligible Facilitate immediate take up of liquidity securities • A minimum stock of repo-eligible securities is to be defined and held in order to quickly take up liquidity at low cost, when needed.
 Preferably repo-eligible securities shall not be provided as securities collateral (e.g. under collateralized arrangements for open FX forward and other derivative transactions).
-Money market Adhere to tenor limits for short-term placements placements Asset & Liability Committees define tenor limits for money market - placements to enhance short-term liquidity.
-Long-term assets Limit long-term assets As long-term loans and financial investments are often not refinanced at corresponding tenors, the volume of long-term assets shall be monitored and kept limited: Term financing Strengthen term financing Client term deposits shall be promoted / incentivized to increase the overall tenor of liabilities.
-The regulatory net stable funding ratio requirement ("NSFR") shall be satisfied at all times.
-Liability structure Avoid currency mismatches and funding concentration risk Currency matched funding: FX exposure limits (as defined by ALCO, local Board of Directors or local regulators) shall be adhered to at all times.
-Wholesale funding: no counterparty source of funding shall exceed 25% of total wholesale funding (if total wholesale funding is greater than 10% total securities financing transactions ("SFT") and total deposits. of equity).A single funding source shall not exceed 5% of total wholesale financing,
+Money market Adhere to tenor limits for short-term placements placements Asset & Liability Committees define tenor limits for money market placements to enhance short-term liquidity.
+Long-term assets Limit long-term assets As long-term loans and financial investments are often not refinanced at corresponding tenors, the volume of long-term assets shall be monitored and i kept limited: Term financing Strengthen term financing • Client term deposits shall be promoted / incentivized to increase the overall tenor of liabilities. • The regulatory net stable funding ratio requirement ("NSFR") shall be satisfied at all times.
+Liability structure • Currency matched funding: FX exposure limits (as defined by ALCO, local Board of Directors or local regulators) shall be adhered to at all times. • Wholesale funding: no counterparty source of funding shall exceed 25%) of total wholesale funding (if total wholesale funding is greater than 109 6 of equity).